StevenACoffman/small/README.md

-# Get Small with Docker
+# Get Small with Docker and Go
 ### Create the smallest secured golang docker image

 Restricting what's in your runtime container to precisely what's necessary for your app is a best practice employed by Google and other tech giants that have used containers in production for many years.
 It improves the signal to noise of scanners (e.g. CVE) and reduces the burden of establishing provenance to just what you need.